Keith Haring

 Keith Haring’s contribution to the 1987 Luna Luna park was the colorful Carousel of figurines

-Keith Haring designed a brightly colored carousel for Luna Luna featuring three-dimensional versions of his iconic line-drawing characters.
-These characters also appeared on large tarps hung throughout the park.
+Keith Haring envisioned a brightly colored carousel featuring seats in bubble-gum pink, lime green, and tangerine orange—three-dimensional versions of the characters from his iconic line drawing.
+Other characters appeared on large tarps displayed throughout the park.

 Artist